lbrn/lbrn-v2/site_collections/_events/2022-06-03-SRP-LBRN-Seminar.md

 startTime: 12:00 PM
 endTime: 1:00 PM
 excerpt_separator: <!--more-->
-description: |
-    LBRN has Dr. Roane from the Howard University College of Medicine talk to us about his research career for the Summer Program Seminar Series.
+description: LBRN has Dr. Roane from the Howard University College of Medicine talk to us about his research career for the Summer Program Seminar Series.
 link:
 ---
+LBRN has Dr. Roane from the Howard University College of Medicine talk to us about his research career for the Summer Program Seminar Series.
 <!--more-->
-LBRN is pleased to offer this summer research talk for it's 2022 Summer Research Seminar Series.
-We have Dr. Roane from the Howard University College of Medicine talk to us about his research career.

 To join seminar, please [Contact Us at lbrn@lsu.edu](mailto:lbrn@lsu.edu) for virtual zoom link information.